Digital twin of a large-aspect-ratio Rayleigh-B\'enard experiment: Role of thermal boundary conditions, measurement errors and uncertainties: Discussion and perspective

 A systematic step-wise simplification of the digital twin to the standard numerical set-up shows that realistic thermophysical properties do explain the experimentally observed increased structure size $\Lambda_{T}$ -- confirming our previous results \citep{Vieweg2021, Vieweg2023a} -- but not the decreased $\Nuexp$.
 Questioning the experimentally present measurement procedure, we continued by resembling it in a controlled manner based on the exact high-resolution data from its digital twin and thus extended our previous work \citep{Vieweg2023} to examine the sensitivity to different experimental uncertainties.
 Although we find that (i) $4$ temperature probes are too few to correctly identify the mean upper solid-fluid interface temperature and (ii) the statistical heat transfer is clearly affected by the measurement procedure -- indicating a contradiction to our conclusion drawn in \citep{Vieweg2023} --, there is practically no impact of this procedure on the \textit{average} heat transfer.

 Eventually, the comparison of the vertical velocities $u_{z}$ from both the experiment and its digital twin suggested a systematic underestimation in the case of the former.
 In fact, this out-of-plane velocity component is most susceptible to systematic measurement errors during stereoscopic PIV \citep{Westerweel1997, Prasad2000, Cierpka2012, Raffel2018} with an exact calibration being key \citep{Prasad2000, Wieneke2005}.
-A subsequent re-assessment of the original stereo-PIV measurement data starting from the raw camera images revealed indeed a camera calibration error in \citep{Moller2021, Moller2022a, Moller2022}, underestimating the distances between the calibration planes.
-Correcting this mistake results in a $24 \%$ relative increase of $u_{z}$ -- the sign and distribution is not affected.
+A subsequent re-assessment of the original stereo-PIV measurement data starting from the raw camera images revealed indeed a camera calibration error in \citep{Moller2021, Moller2022a, Moller2022} and thus also the data used in \citep{Vieweg2023, Teutsch2023}, underestimating the distances between the calibration planes.
+Correcting this mistake results in a $24 \%$ relative increase of $u_{z}$ -- the latter's sign and distribution, as well as the size and temporal evolution of flow structures, are not affected.
 This allows to finally to collapse the data from both the laboratory experiment as well as the numerical simulations across the entire range of considered $\Ra$, particularly with respect to $\Nu$.
 This resolves the remaining motivating discrepancies.